 reports Rabbi Shmuel Goldberg, the administrator of the Ashdod Mercaz Chinuch Project, “with an ordinary conversation about a tragic accident that occurred a few years back.
 The conversation then moved on to other recent accidents, accidents that brought death and destruction, leaving families devastated and children orphaned.

-Not only permitted, an obligation
+Not only permitted,

 “In middle of the conversation, an idea came up.
 “Why not have cheder children pray for the drivers whose every outing is fraught with danger?
 And if it catches on, we have a novel way of assisting the Yeshiva financially.

 The yeshiva will present motorists with a proposal, encouraging them to purchase a Policy for Protection on the Roads.
 The agreement consists of the insured submitting a donation for the yeshiva, in return for the yeshiva students learning and praying on his behalf that he reach his destination successfully and safely.